oisdk/site/drafts/solving-polynomials.markdown

     g x y a [] = [(x, y)] : a []
 ```

-It's the discrete convolution of the two lists.
+It's an implementation of discrete convolution no lists.
 [Previously](2017-10-13-convolutions-and-semirings.html) I discussed it in
 relation to search patterns: it corresponds (somewhat) to breadth-first search
 (rather than depth-first).